-Anyone who owns a Bengal cat knows that they can be Herculean meowers, and my Bengal cat, Dante, is no exception.
-He’s been known to hold a meow for what seems like 5 minutes.
-When I first adopted him a couple of years ago, I just ignored his meowing and pretended he didn’t exist and then rewarded him with petting or treats for being quiet—hint, this works way better if you’ve first spent a day or so rewarding them 50 times for sitting quietly.
-He quickly learned to be quiet.
-But since meowing incessantly is in his genes, occasionally a sudden change in environment will bring his meow impulse back.
+Anyone who owns a Bengal cat knows they can be Herculean meowers, and Sophia’s Bengal cat, Dante, was no exception.
+He could easily hold a meow for at least five minutes.
+When first adopted, Sophia ignored his meowing and pretended that he didn’t exist, only rewarding him with petting or treats when he was quiet (hint, this works way better if you’ve first spent a day or so rewarding them at least fifty times for sitting quietly first).
+Dante quickly learned to be quiet but since meowing incessantly is in his genes, a sudden change in environment would occasionally bring his meowing serenades back again.

 A pet sitter accidentally locked Dante out of the house while Sophia was away.
 It took several days to find him, and when he was finally caught, all he wanted to do was escape again.
 He frequently eyed the door or tried to dart outside while vocalizing his displeasure at his confinement.
 Sophia would give him food rewards for quiet and calm behaviors such as sitting politely or lying down.
 By the second day, he was quiet and no longer trying to escape.
 However, Dante’s meowing habits came back at the next big change in his environment and Sophia had to work once again to change his behavior long term.

 In this video, Sophia waited until Dante was quiet, before clicking and treating him.
 Because he had received many rewards for sitting in the past, he started to choose to sit even when meowing.
 This made the process easier because when his body was in a calm position, it was easier for him to focus on why he was being rewarded.
 Sophia had previously done free-shaping sessions, rewarding Dante for looking away.
 Therefore, he quickly started to offer different behaviors to see which ones would earn a click and reward.

 Video of Dante relearning to sit quietly instead of meowing for what he wants: